cnp3/ebook/principles/reliability.rst

  - the `header` that contains one bit set to `0` in data frames and set to `1` in control frames
  - the payload that contains the SDU supplied by the application

-The datalink entity can then be modelled as a finite state machine, containing two states for the receiver and two states for the sender.
+The datalink entity can then be modeled as a finite state machine, containing two states for the receiver and two states for the sender.
 The figure below provides a graphical representation of this state machine with the sender above and the receiver below.

 ..
   .. digraph:: sender